CodeSmell/hello_go/README.md

 Unlike `mvn` in Java the compiled files are NOT placed in a `target` folder.

-We can run it from the executable file
+We can run it from the executable file (the name is based on the module name in `go.mod`)

 ```shell
 $ ./hello
 Hello, World!